solana-foundation/developer-content/docs/core/programs/rust.md

     &[signer.clone(), new_account.clone(), system_program.clone()],
 )?;
 ```

-As part of the [Solana Account Model](/docs/core/accounts#accountinfo), only the
-program designated as the owner of an account is allowed to modify the data on
-the account.

 After the account has been successfully created, the final step is to serialize
 data into the new account's data field.
 This effectively initializes the account